solliancenet/CosmosDB-v3-labs/dotnet/labs/06-multi-document-transactions.md

     SELECT * FROM investors WHERE investors.company = "jetsonairways"
     ```

-    > This query won't retrieve any documents since the transaction was rolled back.
+    > This query won't retrieve any items since the transaction was rolled back.

 1. Click the **Execute Query** button in the query tab to run the query.